 Using the Collider Component

-In this tutorial we are going to explain the collider components and how to use them with the mesh component and the rigidbody component.
-The colldier components provide simple collision shapes for your entities.
-I would also recommend to see the Entity Components - Components Panel 1 documentation to understand or look up what the specific attributes do.
+In this tutorial, we are going to explain the collider components and how to use them with the mesh component and the rigidbody component.
+The Collider components provide simple collision shapes for your entities.
+It is also recommended to read the Entity Components documentation to understand or look up what the specific attributes do.

-Now you can see that the collider of the entity changed to what ever collider you selected, in my case I choose the box collider.
-The collider component exposes several properties to specify the physical behavior of it.
+Now you can see that the collider of the entity changed to whatever collider you selected, in this case we chose the Box Collider.
+The Collider component exposes several properties to specify its physical behavior.
 You can change the mass and surface type of the object and also register this collider to send events to C++ or Schematyc, if a collision happened.
 Play around with the attributes and see how the entity behaves.

-As you can see in the picture I added a new cylinder component and adjusted the transformation, radius, height of the collider to create a more complex shape.
-You can add as many colliders as you want to and create what ever shape you need.
+As you can see in the picture above, we added a new cylinder component and adjusted the transformation, radius, height of the collider to create a more complex shape.
+You can add as many colliders as you want and create whatever shape you need.
 If you now jump into game mode and disable the physic proxies helper, you can see that your mesh didn't change but the collision did.